Hybrid divide-and-conquer approach for tree search algorithms: Introduction

 \begin{itemize} \item We analyze the hybrid divide-and-conquer scheme from the perspective of search trees and provide very general criteria which can ensure polynomial-time speed-ups over classical algorithms (Section~\ref{sec:hybrid}).
 We also consider the limitations of the scheme in the context of online classical algorithms, which terminate as soon as a result is found.

 \item We demonstrate that quantum backtracking methods can be employed in a hybrid scheme.
 This implies an improvement over the previous hybrid algorithm for Hamilton cycles on degree 3 graphs.
-While the performance of Grover's search and the quantum backtracking algorithm have been compared in the context of the $k$-SAT problem, with hardware limitations in mind~\cite{campbell-qCSP}, this is the first time that the hybrid method and quantum backtracking is combined.
+While the performance of Grover's search and the quantum backtracking algorithm have been compared in the context of the $k$-SAT problem, with hardware limitations in mind~\cite{campbell-khurana-montanaro}, this is the first time that the hybrid method and quantum backtracking is combined.

-\item We exhibit the first, and very simple example of an algorithm-independent provable hybrid speed-up, under well-studied complexity-theoretic assumptions.
+\item We exhibit the first, and very simple example of an algorithm-independent provable hybrid speed-up with quantum backtracking, under well-studied complexity-theoretic assumptions.

-\item We study a number of settings from the search tree structure and provide all algorithmic elements required for space-efficient quantum hybrid enhancements of DPLL and PPSZ; specially for the case of PPSZ tree search, we demonstrate a threshold-free hybrid speed-up for a class of formulas, including settings where our methods likely beat not just PPSZ tree search but any classical algorithm.
+\item We study a number of settings from the search tree structure and provide all algorithmic elements required for space-efficient quantum hybrid enhancements of DPLL and PPSZ; specially for the case of PPSZ tree search, we demonstrate, under some assumptions on the variable order, a threshold-free hybrid speed-up for a class of formulas, including settings where our methods likely beat not just PPSZ tree search but any classical algorithm.